GabeScott/standard-works-vault/General Conference/1984 April - The Pharisee and the Publican.md

 To know the background of these two men who came from the opposite extremes of Jewish society helps us to understand this parable of the Pharisee and tax collector and why they prayed as they did in the temple.

-After the two men entered the temple, the Pharisee stood by himself, apart from the tax collector, and thanked God that he was “not as other men are, extortioners, unjust, adulterers” who fail to live the commandments of the law, “or even as this publican,” he said.
-(Luke 18:11.)
+After the two men entered the temple, the Pharisee stood by himself, apart from the tax collector, and thanked God that he was “not as other men are, extortioners, unjust, adulterers” who fail to live the commandments of the law, “or even as this publican,” he said. ([[Luke 18.11|Luke 18:11]].)
 Though he was in form thanking God, his self-centered thoughts were on his own self-righteousness.
-In justification he added: “I fast twice in the week, I give tithes of all that I possess.”
-(Luke 18:12.)
+In justification he added: “I fast twice in the week, I give tithes of all that I possess.” ([[Luke 18.12|Luke 18:12]].)
 His prayer was not one of thankfulness, but of boastfulness.
 The boastful spirit and pride of this Pharisee is not unlike that of Rabbi Simeon ben Jochai, mentioned in the Talmud, who said: “If there were only thirty righteous persons in the world, I and my son should make two of them; but if there were but twenty, I and my son would be of the number; and if there but ten, I and my son would be of the number; and if there were but five, I and my son would be of the five; and if there were but two, I and my son would be those two; and if there were but one, myself should be that one.”
 (Bereshith Rabba, s.
 35, vol. 34.)

-The tax collector standing afar off, feeling the weight of his iniquities pressing down upon him, and being conscious of his sins and unworthiness to stand before God, cast his eyes to the ground and “would not lift up so much as his eyes unto heaven” when he prayed.
-(Luke 18:13.)
-In deep distress he beat upon his breast and pleaded, “God be merciful to me a sinner.”
-(Luke 18:13.)
+The tax collector standing afar off, feeling the weight of his iniquities pressing down upon him, and being conscious of his sins and unworthiness to stand before God, cast his eyes to the ground and “would not lift up so much as his eyes unto heaven” when he prayed. ([[Luke 18.13|Luke 18:13]].)
+In deep distress he beat upon his breast and pleaded, “God be merciful to me a sinner.” ([[Luke 18.13|Luke 18:13]].)

 Could there be greater contrast in the prayers of two men?
 The Pharisee stood apart because he believed he was better than other men, whom he considered as common.
 The publican stood apart also, but it was because he felt himself unworthy.
 The Pharisee thought of no one other than himself and regarded everyone else a sinner, whereas the publican thought of everyone else as righteous as compared with himself, a sinner.
 The Pharisee asked nothing of God, but relied upon his own self-righteousness.
 The publican appealed to God for mercy and forgiveness of his sins.

-Continuing the story, Jesus then said: “I tell you, this man,” referring to the publican, the despised tax collector, “went down to his house justified, rather than the other.”
-(Luke 18:14.)
+Continuing the story, Jesus then said: “I tell you, this man,” referring to the publican, the despised tax collector, “went down to his house justified, rather than the other.” ([[Luke 18.14|Luke 18:14]].)
 In other words, the Lord said he was absolved, forgiven, or vindicated.

-This statement gives meaning to what the Savior said on another occasion: “Except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.”
-(Matt.
-5:20.)
+This statement gives meaning to what the Savior said on another occasion: “Except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.” ([[Matthew 5.20|Matt.
+5:20]].)

-The Master then concluded the parable with these words: “For every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.”
-(Luke 18:14.)
+The Master then concluded the parable with these words: “For every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.” ([[Luke 18.14|Luke 18:14]].)
 These are almost the same words spoken by him in the house of one of the chief Pharisees.
-(See Luke 14:11.)
+(See [[Luke 14.11|Luke 14:11]].)

 Humility is an attribute of godliness possessed by true Saints.
 It is easy to understand why a proud man fails.
 He is content to rely upon himself only.
 This is evident in those who seek social position or who push others aside to gain position in fields of business, government, education, sports, or other endeavors.
 Our genuine concern should be for the success of others.
 The proud man shuts himself off from God, and when he does he no longer lives in the light.
 The Apostle Peter made this comment:

 “Be clothed with humility: for God resisteth the proud, and giveth grace to the humble.

-“Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time.”
-(1 Pet.
-5:5–6.)
+“Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time.” ([[1 Peter 5.5|1 Pet.
+5:5–6]][[1 Peter 5.6|]].)

 From the beginning of time there have been those with pride and others who have followed divine admonition to be humble.
 History bears record that those who have exalted themselves have been abased, but the humble have been exalted.
 On every busy street there are Pharisees and publicans.
 It may be that one of them bears our name.

 May the Lord bless us as we strive to understand and follow his teachings is my prayer, in his holy name, amen.